How to Use Color to Decorate Your Spring Home

 A trio of acrobat bunnies that belonged to my son fills the center of the mantle.

-TIP: Mixing something small and interesting with larger items brings in your eye.
+TIP: Mixing small, interesting elements with larger items draws the eye.
 That approach makes you want to come closer to explore.

-With the tall stems in the white pitcher and the tall bunny on the right and the tall candlesticks on the left, there is an asymmetrical, but balanced “V” formed on the mantel that pulls the eye in.
+With the tall stems in the white pitcher, the tall bunny on the right, and the tall candlesticks on the left, an asymmetrical but balanced “V” forms on the mantel, pulling the eye in.

-TIP: Always try to create a focal point that pulls the eye in.
+TIP: Always create a focal point that draws the eye in.

 Spring Decorating on the Coffee Table

 Decorating the coffee table in every season and holiday is high on my home decor to-do list.
 It’s such a strong focal point in any living room.
-First I changed out some of my coffee table books for ones with pink covers.
+First I added a collection of blue chinoiserie pieces paired with multi-colored faux tulips.

 I hope that you enjoyed how I used spring colors in my spring and Easter decorating ideas.

-Will you please PIN this post?
-Save this post to your Spring and Easter Pinterest Boards.
+Will you please PIN this post to your favorite Pinterest Boards?

 Similar Posts